F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Michael, being the Rainman, made the most of the changing weather even before the tyre change.
 On the eleventh lap, he overtook Mika and started pulling away from him in haste.
 Watch the video from the 11:00 minute mark to see the overtake.

 Once the teams got confirmation that the cars with wet-weather tyres were indeed, running faster than the ones on slick, all the top runners were called in.
 Mika and Michael came in at almost the same time.
-Both had issues with their pitstop, and therefore joined in the same order, so neither team could make most of the other’s slip-up.
+Both had issues with their pitstops, and therefore, joined in the same order.
+Neither team could make most of the other’s slip-up.

-The race order at the end of the first pitstop was Michael leading from Mika, then David, then Rubens in the fourth position.
+At the end of the first pitstop, the race order was Michael leading from Mika, then David, and then Rubens in the fourth position.
 The order more or less remained the same after the second pitstop, though Rubens was putting pressure on David near the end.
 Michael and Mika were the only ones on the same lap, while everyone up to the third-placed David was lapped.